How Can an Attorney Serve the Lord as a Peacemaker?

 If personal efforts are not appropriate or successful but you believe that your client’s dispute might be successfully resolved with the assistance of his or her church leaders, you could encourage those leaders to apply the principles and processes set forth in Guiding People Through Conflict.
 Church leaders can use the Conciliation Hotline to request free advice on how to implement these processes.

-If a case may require professional conciliation assistance, you can provide your client with a copy of the Handbook for Christian Conciliation.
-If necessary, you could also schedule a conference call with one of the conciliation ministries listed below to address any questions or concerns your client may have.
+If a case may require professional conciliation assistance, you can provide clients with a copy of the Handbook for Christian Conciliation.
+You could also schedule a conference call with RW360 to address any questions or concerns your clients may have.

 Where Can I Find a Qualified Conciliator?